omundy/learn-git-milestones/README.md

 ### Configure Git

-1. On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter
+1. On the command line, confirm Git is installed by typing `git` at the prompt and hitting enter.
+This displays a help file with a list of possible commands.
-1. ✏️ This displays a help file with a list of possible commands.
-What does `log` do?
-Add your answer to [row 1c](#completions) below.
+1. ✏️ What does `log` do?
+Add your answer to [completions](#completions).
 1. Add your name and email (replace with your information and press return after each line)
 ```bash
 git config --global user.name "Jane Doe"